ianh/owl/doc/grammar-reference.md

 | `number` | A number begins with a digit (0-9) or a decimal point (`.`) followed by a digit.
 Once the beginning of the number is matched, the rest of the number is read using `strtod()`.
 Note that `number` doesn't match a leading `-` to avoid ambiguity with the `-` operator: you should add negation at a higher level in your grammar. |
 | `identifier` | An identifier begins with a letter or an underscore `_`, then continues with letters, underscores, and digits (0-9).
 Dashes are also allowed as long as you don't have a `-` keyword anywhere in your grammar. |

-The input text is decomposed into tokens based on all the atomic patterns that appear in the grammar.
+Owl decomposes the input text into tokens based on all the atomic patterns that appear in the grammar.
 At each point, the longest token which matches the input text is chosen.
 In case of ties between keywords and other tokens, the keyword is chosen.

 The space, tab, carriage return, and newline characters are considered *whitespace*.
 Whitespace can be used to separate tokens but is otherwise ignored.